awkay/om-tutorial/README.md

 The organization is in flux.
 The top-level `src` directory contains:

+- `tutorial`: Devcards with a live tutorial (in progress)
 - `main`: A demo application with simulated remote server (in progress, but working)
-- `tutorial`: Devcards with a live tutorial (in progress)
 - `cards` : Some development/tests written in devcards

+The latter two are for my internal purposes at the moment, so you can largely ignore them.

 ## Running it